Enentarzi

 He succeed Enannatum II who only had a short reign and was the last representative of the house of Ur-Nanshe.
 It seems that the power of Lagash waned at this point, and that other territories such as Umma ("Gishban") and Kish prevailed.

 Enentarzi probably ruled for at least 4 years.

 An inscription records that 600 Elamites came to plunder Lagash during the rule of Enentarzi, but that they were repelled.

-He was succeeded by another priest named Enlitarzi, and then his son Lugalanda.
+He was succeeded by either a priest named Enlitarzi, or his son Lugalanda.